 WHO AM I?

-My perspective was not formed in theory, but through movement across and exposing myself to wide-ranging environments—growing up in the Midwest, working in high-responsibility roles, and spending my entire life FOCUSING on witnessing how people are shaped by dialogue, expectations, meaning, and how to respond to the world.
+My perspective was not formed in theory, but through movement across and intentionally exposing myself to wide-ranging environment— working in high-responsibility roles, in harsh conditions, and spending my entire life FOCUSING on witnessing how people are shaped by dialogue, expectations, meaning, and how to respond to the world.

 My background in psychiatric practice, 15+ years in leadership roles, and experience as a licensed EMT placed me repeatedly at the point where thought, behavior, and consequence meet.
 That exposure made one thing clear: awareness alone does not change a life.